| The

 hands would have been left on deck, as the submarine would dive to

+avoid attack.
 The two submarines combed the area, racing with darkness.
 When no

 more men could be safely accommodated, the two headed full-speed for